-~~In such event, the Applicant, prior to the issuance of such building permit, shall post with the City financial security to ensure acquisition of any necessary easements and rights-of-way and completion of public improvements in a form and amount as the City may deem necessary, and the applicant shall complete and obtain City approval of items (a) through (c) listed herein prior to the issuance~~

-~~of any certificate of occupancy for the affected Building or Buildings.~~
+In such event, the Applicant, prior to the issuance of such building permit, shall post with the City financial security to ensure acquisition of any necessary easements and rights-of-way and completion of public improvements in a form and amount as the City may deem necessary, and the applicant shall complete and obtain City approval of items (a) through (c) listed herein prior to the issuance of any certificate of occupancy for the affected Building or Buildings.

-~~Provided that adequate water for fire protection and an acceptable all weather access road for emergency vehicles are available to the site, the Director shall have the discretion to approve the issuance of building permits for model homes and sales offices for any Development Projects within the GDP prior to completion of the items listed in (a), (b) and (e) above.~~
+Provided that adequate water for fire protection and an acceptable all-weather access road for emergency vehicles are available to the site, the Director shall have the discretion to approve the issuance of building permits for model homes and sales offices for any Development Projects within the GDP prior to completion of the items listed in (a), (b) and (c) above.

-10. ~~10.~~ Developer has hired a consultant acceptable to the City which has created a building permit tracking system for the GDP, which includes the tracking of CEF reimbursements, fees-in-lieu of land dedication for schools and the Residential Environmental Fees and Non-Residential Environmental Fees, as applicable (the "Tracking System").
+10. Developer has hired a consultant acceptable to the City which has created a building permit tracking system for the GDP, which includes the tracking of CEF reimbursements, fees-in-lieu of land dedication for schools and the Environmental Fees (the "Tracking System").
 The City shall utilize the Tracking System for projects within the GDP for those items required to be tracked pursuant to the General or Special Conditions and, upon the Developer's request, shall provide a quarterly statement to the Developer with the results of the Tracking System for that period.

-11. ~~11.~~ Development Projects within the GDP shall comply with the submittal and review requirements of the Regulatory Procedures and shall also comply with any applicable (as defined in Section 12.1.1) submittal and review requirements of the Municipal CodeUDC.
-12. ~~12.~~ No~~Except as may result from a use transfer, no~~ more than a total of ~~7721~~12,228 Dwelling Units shall be permitted within the GDP, unless the GDP is amended pursuant to the Regulatory Procedures.
-Notwithstanding that each Parcel within the GDP states a maximum number of Dwelling Units, an applicant~~Applicant~~ may increase by ~~five~~
+11. Development Projects within the GDP shall comply with the submittal and review requirements of the Regulatory Procedures and shall also comply with any applicable submittal and review requirements of the Municipal Code.
+12. No more than a total of ~~7724~~10,382 Dwelling Units shall be permitted within the GDP, unless the GDP is amended pursuant to the Regulatory Procedures.
+Notwithstanding that each Parcel within the GDP states a maximum number of Dwelling Units, an applicant may increase by five percent (5%) the number of residential Dwelling Units within any such Parcel, provided that the overall total number of Dwelling Units therein does not exceed ~~7724~~10,382.